VixidDev/VulkanRenderer/README.md

 ### Fast-Approximation Anti-Aliasing (FXAA)

-As a quick and efficient anti-aliasing method, FXAA is integrated to provide clean and sharp edges on geometry viewed at non-planar or perpendicular angles, as well as single-pixel light bleeding in geometry such as foliage.
+As a quick and efficient anti-aliasing method, FXAA is integrated to provide clean and sharp edges on geometry viewed at angles, as well as single-pixel light bleeding in geometry such as foliage.
 The implemented FXAA uses the commonly used `Fxaa3_11.h` shader header file from Timothy Lottes using the highest quality defines for the PC preset: `FXAA_PC 1` and `FXAA_QUALITY__PRESET 39`, the `fxaaQualitySubpix` parameter is also set to `0.0` for the least amount of pixel blurring.

 <div align="center">
     <img alt="fxaa_off" src="screenshots/fxaa_off.png" width="49%"/>